alexbihary/knockout-router/README.md

 knockout-router
 ===============

-A simple take on routing for knockout applications.
+a router for knockout (a port of Backbone.Router with influences from Durandal)

 ### How to Use

-1. Include knockout.js
+1. Include `knockout.js`
-2. Include knockout-amd-helpers.js (optionally) to take advantage of external module/template loading.
+2. Include `knockout-amd-helpers.js` (optionally - https://github.com/rniemeyer/knockout-amd-helpers) to take advantage of external module/template loading.
-3. Include knockout-history.js and knockout-router.js (supports commonjs, amd, or global)
+3. Include `knockout-history.js` and `knockout-router.js` (supports commonjs, amd, or global)
 4. Add `route` and/or `router` bindings to HTML markup
 5. Call `ko.router.map(routeConfig)` and pass in an array of routes.
 6. Call `ko.applyBindings(vm)` // add `router` property to your view model and set it to `ko.router.vm`